klinker24/talon-for-twitter-android/readme.md

 As of now, it doesn't have to many comments throughout it, most of it is pretty easy to understand if you just dig for awhile, but as time goes on, I will go through and attempt to comment more of it.

+### What you can use this for ###

 There are some pretty neat things in this app, not just twitter related either.
+Someone looking at this can get the full rundown of things like:
+1. theme engines
+2. windowed advances
+3. clickable links
+4. emoji support
+5. simple and extendable wearable app
-Someone looking at this will get the full rundown of our theme engines, windowed advances, clickable links, emoji support, and some other gems that Jacob and I spent a lot of time on.
-Feel free to use this as a resource for that kind of thing, that's one of the reasons I wanted to open source it in the first place.
-Lots to learn from an app like this, and I think that is pretty important with the ever changing world of Android.
+6. plenty of other gems that Jacob and I spent a lot of time on.

+Feel free to use this as a resource for those kinds of thing, that's one of the reasons I wanted to open source it in the first place.
+Lots to learn from a big project like this, and I think that is pretty important with the ever changing world of Android.

+I ask that you do not redistribute this application for your own gain though.
+If you make a build and want to share it with people, that's great, that's what this should be for.
+Do not charge them for that build though.
+I have spent a hard year creating this project and this is what I ask if you choose to make it for yourself.

 ### Compiling Talon ###